hetuashara/hetuashara.github.io/_posts/2015-02-22-Stuff-I-liked-this-week.markdown

 - [Harari on the great divergence](http://lukemuehlhauser.com/harari-on-the-great-divergence/) - ‘Biology enables, Culture forbids.’
 A must read.
 - [Why Google Web Fonts aren’t really open source](http://typographyforlawyers.com/why-google-web-fonts-arent-really-open-source.html) - Add one more thing that makes Google more creepy.
 - [Artificial Intelligence](http://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) - I knew much of the things in this long essay on AI but the lucid fun style of writing gripped me through the entire text.
 - [One Ring explainer](http://kottke.org/15/02/lotrs-one-ring-explainer) - I will not ruin this for you.
-Even if you not a huge Lord of the Rings fan, just go and read it.
+Even if you are not a huge Lord of the Rings fan, just go and read it.
 It is a short article.

 #Stuff to watch
 - White Christmas.
 First episode of the third season of Black Mirror.
 Don't research it.
 You will just encounter spoilers.
 Just go watch it.